What Is Evergreen Content?

 Case studies document something that happened.
 So as long as your case study is on a topic people care about, you’re set.

-For example, take this SEO case study that I published last last year.
+For example, take this SEO case study.

 This case study is all about optimizing your content for User Intent.